Back to blog

 It’s been a while since we last published benchmark results here.
 A lot of hard work has gone into optimizing our query engine since then, and other dataframe libraries such as pandas have also made great improvements.
 Time to see where we stand!

-TPC-H benchmark
+PDS-H benchmark

 By comparing the performance of various engines on each query, it’s easy to see the strong and weak points of each engine.